 - Advice on controls, processes and procedures

-AID is unique to pull together all these elements, and this enables our clients to be confident that they not only adhere to the minimum requirements, but exceed them by applying up to date best practice across the range of industries and countries we work in.
+AID is unique in pulling all of these elements together, enabling our clients to be confident that they not only adhere to the minimum requirements, but exceed them by applying up to date best practice.

 Why do we need to be Audited?

 We can provide a verification audits and consultancy to ensure compliance for those companies working to either or both the Industrial Rope Access Trade Association (IRATA) code of practice and ISO 22846 standards, or wishing to obtain IRATA accreditation.

 The BS ISO 22846 standard comprises of two parts under the general title; Personal equipment for protection against falls – Rope access systems:

 - Part 1: Fundamental principles for a system of work